sergeyklay/space-wrangler/README.md

 ### Space Exporter

-The Space Exporter script downloads all pages from a specified Confluence space and saves them locally in both HTML and JSON formats.
+The Space Exporter command downloads all pages from a specified Confluence space and saves them locally in HTML, JSON, and plain text formats.

 **Output structure:**

-* The script saves HTML and JSON versions of each page in the `output/html` and `output/json` directories, respectively.
+* The command saves HTML, JSON, and text versions of each page in the `output/html` `output/json`, and `output/txt` directories, respectively.
 * The directory structure mirrors the hierarchy of pages in Confluence.
 * The `output` directory can be customized using the `--output-dir` option.

+The text files are formatted to ensure that there are no extra empty lines and that each line does not exceed 80 characters.

 ### Pages Metadata Exporter

-The Pages Metadata Exporter script generates a CSV file with metadata about each page in a specified Confluence space, including whether the content is in English or contains Cyrillic characters, creation and last modification dates, owner, and more.
+The Pages Metadata Exporter command generates a CSV file with metadata about each page in a specified Confluence space, including whether the content is in English or contains Cyrillic characters, creation and last modification dates, owner, and more.

 **Output structure:**

-* The script saves `pages-metadata.csv` CSV file with metadata about each page in the `output` directory.
+* The command saves `pages-metadata.csv` CSV file with metadata about each page in the `output` directory.
 * The `output` directory can be customized using the `--output-dir` option.

 ### Owner Metadata Exporter

-The Owner Metadata Exporter script generates a CSV file with metadata about the owners of pages in a specified Confluence space, including information about whether the owner is unlicensed or deleted, the number of current pages they own, the last contribution date, and a link to their profile.
+The Owner Metadata Exporter command generates a CSV file with metadata about the owners of pages in a specified Confluence space, including information about whether the owner is unlicensed or deleted, the number of current pages they own, the last contribution date, and a link to their profile.

 **Output structure:**

-* The script saves `owners-metadata.csv` CSV file with metadata about each owner in the `output` directory.
+* The command saves `owners-metadata.csv` CSV file with metadata about each owner in the `output` directory.
 * The `output` directory can be customized using the `--output-dir` option.